โฐ Minimum Connection Times

 ๐ข Terminal Information

 Boeing Field/King County International Airport (BFI) is one of the busiest primary non-hub airports in the United States, serving as a critical aviation center for the Seattle metropolitan area.
 Located just five miles south of downtown Seattle, the airport is steeped in aviation history, having served as the main production facility for The Boeing Company for decades.
 Today, while Boeing maintains a significant presence for flight testing and delivery of 737 aircraft, the field has evolved into a premier hub for corporate jets, air cargo, and regional charter services.
-The facility features two parallel runways, with the main 10,000-foot asphalt runway capable of handling almost any aircraft in existence, from small Cessnas to the largest cargo freighters.
+This airport was constructed in 1928 and served as Seattle's primary airport until 1944, operating with two runways: the main 14R/32L measuring 10,000 by 200 feet with a 340,000-pound weight limit, and 14L/32R at 3,710 by 100 feet, capable of handling aircraft from small Cessnas to the largest cargo freighters.

 The airport operates with a dedicated commercial passenger terminal and several world-class Fixed Base Operators (FBOs) such as Modern Aviation and Signature Flight Support.
 The main terminal building is a compact and efficient facility that handles scheduled regional flights, most notably those operated by Kenmore Air.
 Unlike the sprawling and often congested Seattle-Tacoma International Airport (SEA), Boeing Field offers a streamlined experience where passengers can move from the curb to their aircraft in minutes.
 The terminal provides a comfortable waiting area, a small cafรฉ, and administrative offices for King County airport management.
 Because the facility is primarily focused on regional and private aviation, the atmosphere is professional yet significantly more relaxed than major international hubs.